• Skip to primary navigation

 • Add unflavored gulaman and stir for 3-5 mins or until frothy.

-• Turn off heat and pour into a glass container, and cool for 20 mins and slice into small cubes (see pictures).
+• Turn off the heat, pour into a glass container, cool for 20 mins, and slice into small cubes (see pictures).

 Sago:

-• In a pot over medium heat, add 4 cups water (add 1 more cup if needed), and bring to boil.
+• In a large pot over medium heat, add 4 cups water (add 1 more cup if needed), and bring to a boil.

 • Add ⅓ cup sago pearls and cook until sago pearls are tender and translucent.